 Dickens Elementary School, Ann Arbor

 Dickens Elementary school celebrated W2SD with much enthusiasm and excitement.
 Parents and students, as well as Principal Madison and chairperson Smita Govil, gathered with 12 other volunteers to walk through the beautiful Mushroom park to the school. “[W2SD] was a great opportunity to educate the kids about safe routes to school.
-Big thanks to Katie Johnson for answering our questions and sending us the information, stickers and the certificate” says Ms. Govil.
+Big thanks to Katie Alexander for answering our questions and sending us the information, stickers and the certificate” says Ms. Govil.

 A big thanks to everyone at Dickens for showing up with so much energy and joy!